Best phone carriers of 2024

 Reasons to avoid

 Verizon may be our top-ranked wireless provider, but T-Mobile is close behind, thanks to some terrific plans and extensive 5G coverage.
-T-Mobile plans cost a little bit less than Verizon's, which make the Uncarrier an attractive alternative.
+T-Mobile plans cost a little bit less than Verizon's, which makes the Uncarrier an attractive alternative as the best phone carrier, particularly if you live in an area where T-Mobile has a strong network.

-Let's talk about those plans for a moment.
+Let's talk about those data plans for a moment.
 T-Mobile has the best unlimited data plan in the business, in the form of the $75/month Go5G offering.
-(At $70, the Magenta plan is also good, though it offers less hotspot data and you don't get as much data to use when travling in Mexico and Canada.)
 A frequent promotion aimed at new customers waives the cost of a third Go5G line, giving T-Mobile the best family cell phone plan, too.
+As for anyone 55 years or older, T-Mobile has the best cell phone plans for seniors, with coverage starting at $60/month for two lines of unlimited data.
+T-Mobile's senior plans are open to anyone living in the U.S. who's 55 years or older, a contrast to Verizon and AT&T which restrict their senior-friendly offerings to Florida residents aged 55 years and up.

-That 5G service now reaches more than 330 million people across the country.
+T-Mobile's 5G service now reaches more than 330 million people across the country.
 Of that total, 300 million can access its faster Ultra Capacity 5G service.
-An Opensignal report on global 5G performance says that T-Mobile has the best 5G availability of any carrier in the world.
 T-Mobile teamed up with SpaceX to launch a satellite as the start of an initiative to extends cellular coverage to remote areas where it's harder to get a signal.

 Best phone carrier for low-cost unlimited data